Updated August 2026 · Prices verified August 2026, confirm current price before buying

 Price: Around $449 (check current price), HSA/FSA eligible

-Extras: Pairs stimulation with your music, 30-day satisfaction guarantee, 10% restocking fee on returns
+Extras: Pairs stimulation with your music, 30-day return window, no restocking fee (Neuvana dropped it; policy checked August 2026)

 Evidence: Auricular tVNS is a real research target, but consumer evidence for Xen's stress and sleep claims is limited.

 Neuvana takes the ear route.
 Its Xen device sends gentle stimulation through special earbuds and syncs it to whatever you are listening to, which is a genuinely different experience from the neck devices.
 If pairing calm with music appeals to you, this is the standout.
-Watch the 10% restocking fee, which makes returns less friendly than Pulsetto's.
+Returns used to carry a 10% restocking fee; as of our August 2026 check Neuvana's published policy is a plain 30-day return with no restocking fee, so the old reason to prefer Pulsetto on return risk is gone.
+You still pay return shipping, or $12.50 if you want their prepaid label.
 As with the others, "targets the auricular vagus" is a mechanism, not proof of a stress or sleep benefit.

 Strengths